Mayankkatheriya/Mct_4/Namisha_Payment-integration/README.md

 - **vendor:** Holds external libraries and stylesheets, such as `animate.css`, `toastr.min.css`, and `font-awesome.min.css`.

 - **clipart image:** `png-clipart-person-s-lip-illustration-make-up-for-ever-cosmetics-make-up-artist-eye-shadow-logo-forever-miscellaneous-angle.png` Incorporates an eye-catching clipart image in the header for a visually appealing introduction.

-## Introduction
-This HTML, CSS, and JavaScript-based website allows users to browse various beauty products, add them to the cart, and make secure payments using the Razorpay API.
-The website is designed with a responsive layout and features a modern and attractive design.

 ## Features
 - **Responsive Design:** The website is designed to be accessible and visually appealing on various devices, ensuring a seamless experience for users.